-Rachel Levine, openly transgender health official, to be sworn in as four-star admiral
+Rachel Levine, openly transgender health official, sworn in as four-star admiral in Public Health Service

 Levine has been repeatedly targeted by conservative advocacy groups and politicians, who claimed her historic selection — as the first openly transgender official ever confirmed by the Senate — was a political gesture by Biden.
 At Levine’s confirmation hearing to serve as assistant secretary for health, Sen. Rand Paul (R-Ky.) tried to draw a connection between genital mutilation and transition-related care, which prompted stern rebukes from Paul’s Democratic colleagues.

-But Levine shrugged off questions about a similar backlash to Tuesday’s announcement.
+But Levine shrugged off questions about a similar backlash to Tuesday’s announcement, even as her appointment became a leading topic on conservative talk radio and social media on Tuesday.
 “I am not worried,” she said.
 “I’m such a strong proponent of diversity, equity and inclusion … and we have a president that is such a strong advocate of diversity, equity and inclusion as well.”